Every once in awhile, we all want to celebrate. Heck, I get it. I do too. A lot of us do.

 Alcohol on the Keto Diet

-It may seem like a lot to think about, but we need to know what we are consuming so that we don’t throw ourselves out of ketosis.
+It may seem like a lot to think about, but we need to know what we are consuming so that we don't throw ourselves out of ketosis.
 You want to continue burning fat.
+This post may contain affiliate links, which means I may earn some money if you click on one.
+Read the full disclaimer here.

 Most people don't think about what they are drinking.
 Only what they are eating.
 But, if you don’t keep a close eye on what you are drinking, you'll throw yourself out of ketosis and start gaining weight.
 You don't want that.
 I don't want that.